 The best place to try and correct an act, such as a misunderstood plea, is before it happens.
 The judicial system has plenty of built in methods to correct errors, especially in the criminal justice system.
 However, there is a legitimate need for finality and the courts recognize this.

 Plea agreements should be thoroughly explained before you enter into it.
 Always have your attorney explain all aspects of the plea agreements and how this will affect your ability to seal or expunge your record.

 The effect of plea agreements is why you need to make sure you are making the right decision in court every single time.
 It goes without saying that the only way to do this is by hiring competent legal representation to handle all your legal matters.

 Do you have questions, would you like to suggest additional case law, or are you seeking to have your record sealed or expunged?
-Please feel free to contact me.
-I try to respond within 24 hours.
+Please feel free to contact us.

 For More Information